crised/server_android/README.md

 The server will be based on JBoss AS 7.1.1.
 This server will be behind Apache httpd server, in order to manage SSL encryption.

-The server app will communicate to existing ACME company services with SOAP web services, and with RESTful to Admin and Android client applications.
+The server app will communicate to existing ACME company services with SOAP web services on the back end, on the front end side: with RESTful to Admin and Android client applications.

+JAX-WS services will fetch XML data from two different Web Services.
+The idea is to have one POJO (@Entity), named e.g. *JobTask*, that packs all the information needed for the field agent to perform his job.
+(Customer#Id, Address, GPS Position, Payment Status, field agent?, etc).

+One idea can be to extend both classes that consume the 2 web services, (assuming each SOAP/XML Web Service maps to a specific class).
+Then instance and persist JobTask.
+After persisting succeeds,  the RESTful resource should be available.

+Keep in mind that Siebel Task can be CREATE/UPDATE/DELETE , so each notice should be send  to the device.
+We would have to think of some locking mechanism when a specific job task is being changed by Siebel, at the same time android app is uploading finished information.

-Admin Client Application
+Admin Browser Client Application
 ----------------

 Local ACME intranet website, embedded in Telematic Server application, which communicates with the same RESTful API interface that android devices communicate.

-Purpose is to show markers in the map about the current jobs to do.
+Purpose is to show markers in the map about the current jobs to do, showing an overlay of job details.

-Each job will be assigned

 Features: